Ian Patterson (poet): Education and career

 Ian Patterson was educated at Pembroke College, Cambridge, where he graduated with a BA degree in English in 1969.
 He returned to academia in the 1990s to write a PhD, and in 1995 was awarded a Junior Research Fellowship at King's College, Cambridge.
 In 1999 he moved to Queens', where he was to teach English as a fellow of the college for the next 20 years.

 Work

 In 2017 Ian Patterson won the Forward Prize for best single poem for "The Plenty of Nothing", an elegy to his wife, Jenny Diski.

 Patterson has written a non-fiction book about the bombing of Guernica and the Spanish Civil War.
 He is also a translator: works include the final volume of In Search of Lost Time by Marcel Proust and works by Charles Fourier and Alain Touraine.
 He is a regular contributor to the London Review of Books, writing on subjects as diverse as Jilly Cooper, libraries and Ann Quin.

 Personal life

-Patterson was married to the writer Jenny Diski until her death in 2016.
+Patterson was married to the writer Jenny Diski from 2008 until her death in 2016.
 He appears as The Poet in her writing.
 In 2017, he married the writer Olivia Laing.
 He is the editor of Nemo's Almanac, according to The Guardian "the world's hardest book quiz".
 Previous editors include Alan Hollinghurst.